Necron (comics)

-Necron is the title character of an Italian humorous-horror adult comics miniseries published between 1981 and 1985.
+Necron is the title character of an Italian horror/adult comics miniseries published between 1981 and 1985.

 Publication history

 Necron debuted in January 1981, published by editor Edifumetto; the authors, writer Mirka Martini and illustrator Roberto Raviola, signed the comics with the pen names Ilaria Volpe and Magnus.
 Necron was initially intended to be a single episode, but the publisher convinced the authors to make a whole miniseries.
 The series closed after 11 episodes in November 1981, then the character returned in a twelfth out of series episode in 1983, and finally in two special issues in June 1985.
 During the years, the series was republished and several anthologic books were released.